-Immigrants in Sault Ste.
-Marie who arrived between 1991 and 2016 experience, on average, higher employment rates than non-immigrants and non-permanent residents.
-Employment rates for immigrants who landed before 1990 are perhaps lower due to the age of these immigrants; many may be aging out of the labour market.
-More recent immigrants (2011 to 2016) in Sault Ste.
-Marie have comparable employment rates to more established immigrants.
-For other cities in Ontario's northern, western, and central regions-notably North Bay, Timmins, and Kenora-recent immigrants tend to have lower employment rates than more established immigrants.
-Notably, recent immigrants have a 0 per cent unemployment rate11, meaning those that want to be employed are.
+Immigrants in Thunder Bay, whether recent or more established, achieve higher employment rates than non-immigrants and non-permanent residents, with the exception being those who arrived before 1990, who may be aging out of the labour force.
+For other cities in Ontario's northern, western, and central regions- notably North Bay, Timmins, and Kenora-recent immigrants tend to have lower employment rates than more established immigrants.

 Non-permanent residents, also known as temporary residents, may be in Canada with permits that have more work restrictions.
-For example, study permit holders who are enrolled full-time are able to work on- and offcampus without a work permit for up to 20 hours a week during school terms, which could make finding a job more difficult.
+For example, study permit holders who are enrolled full-time are able to work on- and off-campus without a work permit for up to 20 hours a week during school terms, which could make finding a job more difficult.
 Additionally, work permit holders can have either an open or closed work permit.
 Closed work permit holders are only able to work with the employer specified on their work permit, while open workers can work for any eligible Canadian employer.
 These factors could contribute to the higher rate of unemployment among non-permanent residents (Canada 2020d).